 By March 1937 the 120 guinea sets had dropped in price to 80 guineas and the 95 guinea sets to 60 guineas and the frontal appearance of the 901 had been revised but the lower prices no longer included the cost of aerial installation.

-No HMV equivalent to the "Mastergram" appeared at this time but for the 1937 Radiolympia in September HMV launched the Model 902 that was similar to the Marconiphone 701 but with the addition of a gramophone above the central television display.
-This was also priced at 120 guineas including the cost of the aerial installation.
 The 902 used the same 9" CRT viewed via a mirror and magifying lens that was used in the Marconiphone 701.
 However, a later version, designated 902A used a 12" CRT without the lens and mirror.
 This was not the Emiscope 6/6 used in the other 12" first generation sets but an Emiscope 6/7 that was only 23" long thus permitting the CRT to be horizontal and direct viewing.

 * Note that in this photo whilst the general layout is correct some non-original parts have been fitted.

 The Wireless World Olympia Report covers the EMI sets in August 1938.

 The HMV 904, 905 and Marconiphone 706, 707 only differed in cabinet styling and each was offered with a choice of 5" or 7" CRT.